ibnummuhammad/glints-data-engineer-task/README.md

 This command will set neccesary initialization in order to make the airflow data pipeline works automatically, such as:

 ### a) Setup the postgres database connection
-This initial setup will create the airflow connection to the source database and destination database.
+This initial setup will create the airflow connection to the source database and target database.

 ![](./images/airflow-connections.png "Airflow Connections")